← All Chapters|Part 6Synthesis and Implications

 The Unfalsifiability Objection

-Critics will argue that Marshall's framework is unfalsifiable—that it is constructed in such a way that no evidence can disprove it.
+Critics will argue that Marshall's framework is unfalsifiable — that it is constructed in such a way that no evidence can disprove it.
 If you investigate and find nothing, the system is hiding the evidence.
 If experts dismiss it, the experts are compromised.
 If no one investigates, the absurdity defense is working as designed.

 Marshall's explanation: The people with the authority and resources to investigate are, in many cases, participants in the system being investigated.
-Investigation does not occur because it would expose the investigators.

 The Testimony Problem